 - Children’s fiction/ nonfiction – must include both interior illustrations and text (see expectations under submission guidelines)

-When we are accepting submissions, our response time is 60-90 days.
+Our response time is 60-90 days unless otherwise noted.
 After that, feel free to inquire at publisher @mountaingapbooks. com

 Adult, YA, and New Adult fiction submission files should be formatted as follows: